Timofey-Makhankov/Box-Plot_Maker/README.md

 ##### **Commands**

-* cal -> creates a Box-Plot with the given Data
+* cal -> creates a Box-Plot Diagram with the given Data
 * lis -> prints out the Array
 * any Number -> adds the given number to the Array